ChrisWhealy/parse-sap-odata/docs/metadata.md

 </ComplexType>
 ```

-This is then translated to a Rust `struct` whose name ends with `Metadata`:
+This upper snake-case name used in the XML is translated to a Rust `struct` with the suffix `Metadata`:

 ```rust
 pub struct CtAddressMetadata {